What is unlimited hosting?

-Generally, the term “Unlimited Hosting” refers to web hosting offers that provide unlimited disk storage, data transfer, as well as addon domain name capacity.
-In a way, unlimited hosting providers are actually offering the freedom to host as many websites as you can at an affordable price (normally below $10/mo)!
+In essence, what this means is that these unlimited hosting providers are actually offering you the freedom to host as many websites as you want to at an affordable price (normally below $10/mo).

-Is unlimited disk storage and unlimited bandwidth possible?
+Is unlimited disk storage and bandwidth possible?

-It is also impossible to offer unlimited bandwidth when we have limited cables transmitting data around the globe; and heck, it is impossible to hire unlimited man power to maintain the servers and networks.
+It is also impossible to offer unlimited bandwidth when there is a limited number of cables available to transmit data around the globe; and it is also impossible to hire unlimited manpower resources to maintain servers and networks.

 Hosting companies want their piece of cake too